HCDigitalScholarship/django-showcase-2/deploy_tools/README.md

 2. Run `./test_staging` to test the staging server against the test suite.

-3. Assuming the tests passed in step 2, run `./deploy_tools/deploy_live` to deploy to the live server.
+3. Assuming the tests passed in step 2, run `./deploy_tools/deploy_prod` to deploy to the production server.
 You will need to confirm you want to deploy to production.

 4. Double-check that the changes were successful by visiting the site.